The Future of Video Game Jobs: A Snapshot of Fields in the Booming Industry

 The meteoric rise of the esports industry often gets all the attention, but the more traditional video game careers — animators and designers — are slated to see healthy growth in the coming years as well.

-According to the Bureau of Labor Statistics’s 2018 to 2028 job forecast, software developers will see a 21% increase in job opportunities, and 26% for app-specific developers.
-Artists and animators will see a 4% increase, which is on par with all job growth.
+According to the Bureau of Labor Statistics’ 2019 to 2029 job forecast, software developers will see a 22% increase in job opportunities, and multimedia animators will see a 4% increase, which is on par with all job growth.

-Edward Castronova, a video game economist and professor at Indiana University, forsees a large wave of video game jobs right around the corner.
+Edward Castronova, a video game economist and professor at Indiana University, foresees a large wave of video game jobs right around the corner.

 Future job seekers, he said, should “pay as much attention to your gaming literacy as you do to literature, art, music and film.”

-The Penny Hoarder details seven strategies to make money playing video games – as in literally playing video games for cash.
+The Penny Hoarder detailed several strategies to make money playing video games — as in literally playing video games for cash.
 Several pay quick money.
 But other options, especially competitive tournaments, provide pathways to the big bucks.

-In June, The Penny Hoarder spoke to Christian Lomenzo, who won $45,000 in esports competitions held by Madden NFL.
+The Penny Hoarder interviewed Christian Lomenzo, who won $45,000 in esports competitions held by Madden NFL.
 Before his days of Madden fame, he participated in smaller video game tournaments online, earning a couple dollars at a time.

 Outside of the sporadic earnings of large-scale esports events, professional gamers can make healthy salaries.
-Riot Games, the makers of League of Legends, hires talented gamers whose day job it is to stream their matches on Twitch and create buzz and to draw in more players.
+Riot Games, the makers of League of Legends, hires talented gamers whose day job is to stream their matches on Twitch, create buzz and draw in more players.

 The vast majority of gamers don’t play competitively, however.
 Even if they did, they wouldn’t qualify for selective tournaments or cushy pro-gamer jobs at Riot.